h0peles50ul/h0peles50ul/README.md

 🦇 ✎ u can interact!! though i might not respond since im not good at talking to people . i apologize in advanced !!..

-🌘 ✎ i dont have tt/touch trigger or td/touch discomfort ! i dont mind it honestly :D
+🌘 ✎ im offtab mostly ! at times i may just be watching things happen

 🦇 ✎  currently remaking my carrd!